Miklós Nyiszli: Accounts of camp life

-While imprisoned, Nyiszli was forced to carry out medical experiments and perform autopsies on dozens of bodies, particularly on dwarfs and twins.
-Mengele had researched the causes of dwarfism and twinning, and used Nyiszli to gather more information.
-Nyiszli autopsied murdered prisoners, or those suspected to have died from infectious diseases.
-Mengele was searching for evidence supporting the "inferiority of the Jewish race".
+While imprisoned, Josef Mengele forced him to engage in human experimentation, including dissecting the bodies of recently executed inmates, due to his scientific background.
 At one point Nyiszli was forced to carry out physical exams on a father-son pair and, after their deaths, to prepare their skeletons for study at the Anthropological Museum in Berlin.

 One day, following the gassing of a transport load of prisoners, Nyiszli was summoned by Sonderkommando working in the gas chambers who had found a girl alive under a mass of bodies in a chamber.
 Nyiszli and his fellow prisoners did their best to help and care for the girl, but she was eventually discovered and shot.
-This incident was dramatized in the films The Grey Zone and Son of Saul.

 Nyiszli was appalled by the disregard for human life and lack of empathy for human suffering shown by the guards and officers.
 However, his actions were dictated by his tormentors, and he was forced to perform what he considered immoral acts.
 As he said:

+In his 1945 deposition, Nyiszli testified that he watched Mengele kill 14 twins in a single night, first by injecting evipan to induce sleep, and then injecting their hearts with chloroform.
+In contrast, in his book Nyiszli states that he discovered Mengele's method of killings after he smelled chloroform in the hearts of twins he dissected, and stated: "a shudder of fear ran through me.
+If Dr. Mengele had any idea that I had discovered the secret of his injections he would send ten doctors, in the name of the political SS, to attest to my death".

 During his roughly eight months in Auschwitz, Nyiszli observed the murders of tens of thousands of people, including the slaughter of whole sub-camps at once.
 These sub-camps held different ethnic, religious, national, and gender groups, including a Romani camp, several women's camps, and a Czech camp.
 Each sub-camp housed between 5,000–10,000 prisoners or more.
 Nyiszli was often told which camps were next to be exterminated, signaling that an increased workload was imminent.